jkereako/BlankState/README.md

+# NOTICE
+After trying to use this project in one of my apps, I was met with an error.
+It complained that "static tableviews are only allowed in table view controllers", thereby nullifying everything this project tries to accomplish.

+**TLDR; this project will only work with dynamic table views.**

 # The Blank State
 This project is a simple example of how to communicate to users that no data exists.
 All of the views are defined in a Storyboard scene.